How James Blunt’s “You're Beautiful” Became the Most Misunderstood—and Hated—Song of the 2000s

 After leaving the British Army in 2002, Blunt signed with 21 Management and flew to South by Southwest in Austin, Texas, in hopes of landing a record deal.
 While performing at a hotel, he caught the ear of Linda Perry, the singer-songwriter who fronted 4 Non Blondes—the band behind the 1992 hit “What’s Up?”—and then penned hits for pop stars like P!nk and Christina Aguilera.
 Perry signed Blunt to her new label and paired him with producer Tom Rothrock.

 Both Perry and Rothrock were struck by “You’re Beautiful,” a song Blunt had written with his friend Sacha Skarbek and a third songwriter, Amanda Ghost.
 Blunt came up with the lyrics after seeing an ex-girlfriend with a new guy while on the Tube in London.
-“Our eyes met, but we just walked past each other, and I went home and wrote the words to ‘You’re Beautiful’ in two minutes,” Blunt told The Guardian
+“Our eyes met, but we just walked past each other, and I went home and wrote the words to ‘You’re Beautiful’ in two minutes,” Blunt told The Guardian in 2020.

 Blunt included “You’re Beautiful” on his 2004 debut album Back to Bedlam, which he recorded in Los Angeles.
 While working on the LP, he lived with none other than Hollywood legend Carrie Fisher, whom he’d met through his then-girlfriend’s parents.
 Blunt even recorded his UK Top 10 hit “Goodbye My Lover” in Fisher’s bathroom.

 At one point, Fisher placed a cardboard cutout of herself as Princess Leia outside the door to Blunt’s room.
 On the cutout, she wrote both her birthdate and predicted death date, which apparently wasn’t far off from the actual date of her passing in December 2016.
-“Fisher was my American mother, and a real inspiration,” Blunt told the Sunday Times.
+“Fisher was my American mother, and a real inspiration,” Blunt told the Sunday Times in 2017.
 “My first album was called Back to Bedlam because I lived in a madhouse with her.”

 “Force-Fed Down People’s Throats”